 Fuzimiao / Confucius Temple

 Even though this area is referred to as Confucius Temple, a visit here has little to do with religion.
 This part of town is all about shopping and people-watching.
-If, like me, you’re not a shopper, you can stroll up and down the streets of Fuzimiao in an hour or so.
+If you’re not a shopper, you can stroll up and down the streets of Fuzimiao in an hour or so.
 In my opinion, it’s best done at night, when the buildings are lit up; this is one place you’d rather visit when it’s hopping than when it’s too quiet.
 You can also take a boat ride down the Qinhuai River, although in the cold of January, I skipped it.

 Think of this as Nanjing’s Times Square, a great area to see all the neon lights at night.
 There is tons of shopping here — high-end western brands at Deji Plaza and Chinese brands at Fashion Lady mall.
 While it’s great to take photos from the outside of all the bright colors, you should definitely also head inside Fashion Lady…someone else described it as a “video game come to life” and I couldn’t agree more.